-(i) The United States and Great Britain were to hold only gold as reserve asset.
+(i) The United States and Great Britain were to hold only gold as a reserve asset.

-(iii) Dollar and pound were freely convertible into gold between central banks, but not for the general public.
+(iii) The Dollar and the British pound were freely convertible into gold between central banks, but not for the general public.

-(iv) Most countries that were on the silver standard also pegged silver to the dollar, except China and Hong Kong.
+(iv) Most countries that had been on the silver standard also pegged silver to the dollar by 1890s, except China and Hong Kong.

 At restored parities, the British pound was somewhat overvalued at $4.866 = £1, whereas FF was undervalued at $0.0392 = Fr 1.

-Under the gold exchange standard, a country has to resort to the classical medicine of deflating the domestic economy when faced with chronic BP deficits.
+Under the gold exchange standard, a country has to resort to the classical medicine of deflating the domestic economy to cure chronic BP deficit.

 Before World War II, European nations often resorted to this policy, in particular the Great Britain.
 Even though few currencies were convertible into gold, policy makers thought that currencies should be backed by gold and willingly adopted deflationary policy after WWI.